 We keep on looking for inspirations that we can relate to.
-When I started my journey to go gray and created an Instagram documentation account, my first concern was to follow women to whom I could relate to in terms of age and hair colour.
+When I started my journey to go grey and created an Instagram documentation account, my first concern was to follow women I could relate to in terms of age and hair colour.
 Amber was one of them.
 Her neat pictures and encouraging words were a great help to me during the whole process.
-My pleasure sharing with you all her beautiful journey.
+My pleasure to share with you all her beautiful journey.

 “38 yo, married, and grey!
 How about instead of hiding it, let’s start celebrating!”